Ramkat12/distributed-systems-project/README.md

 Kills a running replica directly, then polls `/rep` once per second (up to 20s) to measure exactly how long detection + self-healing recovery takes.
-This is console output only (no chart) — it prints the elapsed time and the resulting replica set once the dead server has been replaced.
+This is console output only (no chart) ,it prints the elapsed time and the resulting replica set once the dead server has been replaced.

 ### A-4: Hash function comparison (offline simulation)